cds-snc/talent/_pages/en/about/about-us.md

 - Acting as the culture champion including leading the culture pulse survey quarterly and building action plans for improvement.

- *Last updated by Andrea on August 29, 2019*
+ *Last updated by Andrea on October 2, 2020*